CdecPGL/PlanetaMatchMaker/Documents/serialization.md

 ## Not Available Types

+- Size Undefined Integer Types: char, int, long, etc. (Because some of types has different size in different environment.
+It may not occur errors but it may not works well)
 - Float Types: float, double, etc. (Due to boost::endian library)
 - Not Trivial Custom Classes
 - Dynamic Containers: std::vector, std::map, etc.